← Back to ResourcesBreed Guides

 The short answer

 Shih Tzus need daily attention.
-Long single coat (hair, not fur) doesn't shed normally — mats form within 24–48 hours without brushing.
-Daily 10-minute brushing if kept in a long coat (or weekly if puppy-cut), professional grooming every 4–8 weeks ($60–$95 in Calgary), daily face/eye wipes, top knot or trimmed face hair to protect eyes from corneal ulcers, brachycephalic face cleaning to prevent skin-fold dermatitis.
-Most pet owners choose a puppy cut or teddy bear cut for easier maintenance vs the show-coat top knot.
+A long single coat (hair, not fur) doesn't shed normally.
+Mats form within 24–48 hours without brushing.
+Plan on daily 10-minute brushing in a long coat (or weekly if puppy-cut), professional grooming every 4–8 weeks at directional Calgary prices, daily face and eye wipes, a top knot or trimmed face hair to protect eyes from corneal ulcers, and regular brachycephalic-fold cleaning to prevent skin-fold dermatitis.
+Most pet owners choose a puppy cut or teddy bear cut over the show-coat top knot.
+This guide leans on AKC, American Shih Tzu Club, and Environment Canada references for the breed and climate facts behind each routine.

 Do Shih Tzus have hair or fur?

 Hair, not fur.
 Shih Tzus have a long, silky single coat (no insulating undercoat) that grows continuously like human hair, rather than the seasonal-shedding double coat most dogs have.
-The breed standard show coat reaches the floor and parts down the centre back.
+The AKC breed standard (akc.org) and the American Shih Tzu Club (americanshihtzuclub.org) both describe a flowing show coat that reaches the floor and parts down the centre back.
 Practical implications: minimal seasonal shedding (you won't find tufts on the couch), but the coat will mat severely if not brushed daily because dead hair stays tangled in living hair instead of falling out.
-Shih Tzus need either daily brushing in a long coat or regular grooming in a shorter clip — there is no low-maintenance option.
+Shih Tzus need either daily brushing in a long coat or regular grooming in a shorter clip.
+There is no low-maintenance option.

 Why do Shih Tzus need daily brushing?